OrionExplorer/dcpam/README.md

 #### DCPAM Construct
 DCPAM Construct is going to be the main system administration web application.

-#### DCPAM Access
-DCPAM Access is going to be dedicated Bussiness Inteligence web application.

 #### DCPAM Monitoring
-DCPAM Access is going to be web application for DCPAM LCS data presentation.
+DCPAM Monitoring is going to be web application for DCPAM LCS data presentation.

 ### Data sources
 DCPAM development is still in progress with following data sources available: